xyproto/orbiton/README.md

 * Will strip trailing whitespace whenever it can.
 * Must be given a filename at start.
 * Requires that `/dev/tty` is available.
-* Copy, cut and paste is only for one line at a time.
+* Copy, cut and paste is only for one line at a time, and only within the editor.
 * Some letters can not be typed in.
 Like `æ`.
 * May take a line number as the second argument, with an optional `+` prefix.
 * The text will be red if a loaded file can only be read and not written.
 * The terminal needs to be resized to show the second half of lines that are longer than the terminal width.

+## Known bugs

+* The undo functionality isn't watertight.

 ## Animated spinner